-- A. On November 18, 2016, the Group acquired 18.66% (original share of ownership is 49.87%) of the share capital of Senyun Precise Optical Co., Ltd for \$233,323 and obtained the control of Senyun Precise Optical Co., Ltd. The Company is engaged in the manufacturing and sale of optical precision mold and professional optical lens in Taiwan.
+- A. On November 18, 2016, the Group acquired 18.66% (original share of ownership is 49.87%) of the share capital of Senyun Precise Optical Co., Ltd for \$233,323 and obtained the control over Senyun Precise Optical Co., Ltd. The Company is engaged in the manufacturing and sale of optical precision mold and professional optical lens in Taiwan.
 As a result of the acquisition, the Group is expected to increase its presence in these markets.
-It also expects to reduce costs through economies of scale. - B. The following table summarises the consideration paid for Senyun Precise Optical Co.,Ltd and the fair values of the assets acquired and liabilities assumed at the acquisition date, as well as the non-controlling interest's proportionate share of the recognised amounts of

-acquiree's identifiable net a ssets at the acquisition date:
+It also expects to reduce costs through economies of scale. - B. The following table summarises the consideration paid for Senyun Precise Optical Co.,Ltd and the fair values of the assets acquired and liabilities assumed at the acquisition date, as well as the non-controlling interest's proportionate share of the recognised amounts of acquiree's identifiable net assets at the acquisition date:

-Noven nber 18, 2016
+Novembe er 18, 2016

-Purchase consideration- Cash p paid \$ 233,323
+Purchase consideration- Cash paid \$ 233,323

-Fair value of equity interest in before the business combination Senyun Precise Optical Co.,Ltd held 135,273
+Fair value of equity interest in Senyun Precise Optical Co.,Ltd held before the business combination 135,273

-proportionate share of the recognised
+Non-controlling interest's proportionate share of the recognised amounts

-amounts of acquiree' s ident ifiable net assets 149,615
+of acquiree's identifiable net assets 149,615

 518,211

-Fair value of the identifiable as sets acquired and liabilities assumed
+Fair value of the identifiable assets acquired and liabilities assumed

 Cash and cash equivalents 266,082

-Notes and accounts receivab le 107,047
+Notes and accounts receivable 107,047

 Other receivables 165

 Inventories 96,782

 Prepayments 16,524

 Deferred income tax assets 21,998

 Other current assets 2,802

-Property, plant and equipment nt 251,081
+Property, plant and equipment 251,081

 Intangible assets 26,570

 Other non-current assets 7,747

 Short-term borrowings (194,147)

 Notes and accounts payable (19,619)

 Other payables (51,458)

 Other current liabilities (21,026)

 Long-term borrowings (34,692)

 Deferred tax liabilities (375)

-Total identifiable net asset ts 475,481
+Total identifiable net assets 475,481

 Goodwill \$ 42,730

-- C. The Group held 49.87% equity interest in Senyun Precise Optical Co., Ltd. before the business combination.
-The equity investment gain due to fair value remeasurement amounted \$22,831 and shown as 'gain on disposal of investment' as described in Note 6(23). - D. The operating revenue included in the consolidated statement of comprehensive income since November 18, 2016 contributed by Senyun Precise Optical Co.,Ltd was \$22,584.
-Senyun Precise Optical Co., Ltd also contributed profit (loss) before income tax of (\$62,737) over the same period.
-Had Senyun Precise Optical Co., Ltd been consolidated from January 1, 2016, the consolidated statement of comprehensive income would show operating revenue of \$52,573,917 and profit before income tax of \$2,864,625.
+C. The Group held 49.87% equity interest in Senyun Precise Optical Co., Ltd. before the business combination.
+The equity investment gain due to fair value remeasurement amounted to \$22,831 and shown as 'gain on disposal of investment'.

+D. The operating revenue included in the consolidated statement of comprehensive income since November 18, 2016 contributed by Senyun Precise Optical Co.,Ltd was \$22,584.
+Senyun Precise Optical Co.,Ltd also contributed loss before income tax of \$62,737 over the same period.
+Had Senyun Precise Optical Co.,Ltd been consolidated from January 1, 2016, the consolidated statement of comprehensive income would show operating revenue of \$52,573,917 and profit before income tax of \$2,864,625.